 Structural equation modeling We used structural equation modeling (SEM) to evaluate hypotheses about the network of causal relationships linking lake drying, plant community traits, and C storage.
 The SEM modeling framework facilitates the testing of hypotheses about direct and indirect influences, and makes it possible to explicitly account for causal relationships between predictor variables (Grace and Anderson 2010).
 These features make SEM modeling a more appropriate tool for addressing our research questions than more common statistical techniques like general linear models in which unaccounted-for covariance between predictors can have a dramatic influence on parameter estimates (Grace et al 2014) The first step in our modeling process was to graphically represent our a priori hypotheses about the network of causal relationships that might drive variation in above- and belowground C (Fig. 1).
 Concepts such as disturbance, functional diversity, and C storage were represented by measured variables, producing a hypothetical network of influence that could be directly compared against data.
 A directed arrow from one variable to another (x -> y) represents the hypothesis that ‘y is a linear function of x’ (Fig. 1b).
 We fit this network to our data with the lavaan package in R using the LISREL method, and assessed model fit by comparing the observed variance-covariance structure of the data to a modeled variance-covariance matrix using a Chi-squared test (Grace and Anderson 2010; Rosseel 2012).
 A significant test statistic implied inadequate model fit, meaning there were missing structural relationships between variables.
 If the initial model had inadequate fit, we added biologically plausible paths sequentially based on modification index values (Chaudhary et al 2009).
 Once we obtained a model with adequate fit, we assessed our hypotheses by examining the standardized path coefficients linking variables.
 Standardized coefficients are essentially z-transformed coefficients, and reflect the expected number of standard deviations that the response will change when a predictor is changed by one standard deviation (Grace 2006).
 The product of all path coefficients in an indirect pathway (e.g. lake drying -> plant diversity -> aboveground biomass) represents the coefficient for the entire pathway, and the sum of all indirect and direct path coefficients linking two variables indicates the total influence of the predictor on the response.
 Finally, we also assessed the predictive power of our hypotheses by examining model R2 values for each response variable.

-Results
+Result

 Bivariate relationships